 Service as a Student Adviser

-The student advisory system is intended to give each student personal contact with a faculty member in his/her own field of interest who will be concerned not only with his/her academic progress, but also with his/her life in college.
+The student advisory system is intended to give each student personal contact with a faculty member in their own field of interest who will be concerned not only with their academic progress, but also with their life in college.
 Students generally meet their advisers at the time of registration.
 In follow-up meetings, the adviser has the opportunity to stimulate the good students, to located the source of difficulty with poor students, and to refer special problems to the appropriate office.